on April 17 2013

-You may already have some of these essential tools for general household use, like wrenches
+You may already have some of these essential tools like wrenches

 .
-Adding a few specialized tools to your toolbox can make your next plumbing task much easier.
+Along with these, adding a few specialized tools to your toolbox can make your next plumbing task much easier.

 • Cup Plunger